huggingface/optimum-benchmark/README.md

 The easiest way to do so is by using `hydra`'s [composition](https://hydra.cc/docs/0.11/tutorial/composition/).

 The base configuration is `configs/base_experiment.yaml`.
-For example, to create one that inherits from it but uses a `wav2vec2` model and takes `audio` inputs, it's as easy as:
+For example, to create a configuration that uses a `wav2vec2` model and takes `audio` inputs, it's as easy as:

 ```yaml
 defaults: